Special Education Needs and Disabilities (SEND)

 - Personalised strategies are shared by the SENDCo to assist with the teaching and learning of learners with a range of SEND needs including ASD, ADHD and specific learning difficulties

-In addition to this, teaching assistant support is provided in lessons where learners require additional support, allowing the qualified teacher the opportunity of working closer with identified priority learners.
+In addition to this, teaching assistant support there may be provided in lessons where learners require additional support, allowing the qualified teacher the opportunity of working closer with identified priority learners.
 Teaching staff work closely with the teaching assistants providing in-class support.

 Provision is provided to develop core literacy and numeracy skills, memory, ICT support, exam access and emotional and behavioural needs.
 Where necessary, we work closely with external providers such as the Educational Psychology service, CLASS, Speech and Language, Visual Impairment services and Hearing Impairment services.